rsignell/recipes/detroit_pizza.md

 4. **Relax & Stretch:** Place dough in the pan and let rest, covered, for 15 minutes.
 Press the dough into the corners with oiled fingertips.
 5. **Triple Rise:** Cover and let rise at room temperature until tripled in volume (approx. 3 hours).
 6. **Assemble:** Heat oven to 500°F. Spread the cheese blend edge-to-edge.
 Spoon the sauce in three parallel "racing stripes" over the cheese.
-7. **Bake:** Place on the lowest rack for 15 minutes.
+7. **Bake:** Place on the lowest 1/3 of the oven for 17 minutes.
-8. **Rest:** Let the pizza sit in the pan for 5 minutes before removing to prevent the cheese crown from collapsing.
+8. **Rest:** Let the pizza sit in the pan for 5 minutes before removing to prevent the cheese crown from collapsing, then cut in the pan and move pieces to a wire rack.

 ### Estimated Schedule
-* Start Mixing: 1:20 PM
+* Start Mixing: 1:30 PM
-* Start 3-Hour Rise: 2:15 PM
+* Start 3-Hour Rise: 2:25 PM
-* Preheat Oven: 4:45 PM
+* Preheat Oven: 4:55 PM
-* Bake: 5:15 PM
+* Bake: 5:25 PM
+* Cool: 5:42 PM
-* Eat: 5:45 PM
+* Eat: 5:47 PM